Good – you’re here. You’re a details person. We like that!

 Will I get a job at the end of ATC training?

-Yes.
-Once you have successfully completed your on-the-job training you'll be offered a job subject to:
+Once you have successfully completed your on-the-job training, you are able to work as an Air Traffic controller, subject to:

 Obtaining an ATC licence